Maschell/hid_to_vpad/README.md

 # HID to VPAD
-This is a little tool that let you use a hid device instead of the WiiU Gamepad. <br />
+This is a little tool that let you use a hid device on the WiiU. <br />
-Currently its experimental and result in random crashes at exiting an application or attaching/detaching a device.<br />
 It's based on the [controller_patcher](https://github.com/Maschell/controller_patcher) engine.

 ## Usage
 Start the .elf with the homebrew launcher.
-The system menu will be loaded and you can use your device.
-You can attach and detach devices at any time, but maybe it will result in a random crash.
+A GUI will open where you can assign your controller.
+You can attach and detach devices at any time.
+To change the mapping, open the Mii Maker.

 Place the config files into the following folder:
 ```